We use cookies to improve your experience. By continuing to use this site, you accept our revised Privacy Policy and Terms of Use.

 Also of interest is that Kailua has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.98% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Kailua telecommute to their jobs.
+Overall, about 11.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Kailua is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kailua is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Kailua is an extremely ethnically-diverse town.
 The people who call Kailua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kailua residents report their race to be White, followed by Asian.
 Important ancestries of people in Kailua include German, Irish, English, Italian, and Portuguese.

 The most common language spoken in Kailua is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Japanese and Pacific Island languages.